-At present, the manager responsible for leading the field of biodiversity in the Company, who is responsible for monitoring the implementation of work procedures and reporting, while conducting dialogue with external organizations.
+At present, the manager responsible for leading the field of biodiversity in the Company is Ms. Danielle Bilik, who is responsible for monitoring the implementation of work procedures and reporting, while conducting dialogue with external organizations.

-Currently, the Company promotes the implementation of an innovative solution for planting low, local, nectar-rich vegetation in land projects, aimed at preventing pesticide spraying that harms plants and soil, and providing solutions for bees, butterflies, and biodiversity, preventing soil erosion and improving rainwater absorption at the sites.
+Currently, the Company promotes the implementation of an innovative solution for planting low, local, nectar-rich vegetation in land projects, aimed at preventing pesticide spraying that harms plants and soil, and to provide solutions for bees, butterflies, and biodiversity, preventing soil erosion and improving rainwater absorption at the sites.